veyroxie/sera-bday/README.md

   It’s the main “read this while listening” vibe.

 - 💌 **Hidden love note**
-  Clicking the "slightly illegal level of flirt" button reveals a soft message.
+  Clicking the "Click for cringe" button reveals a soft message.

 - 🌹 **Wifey-coded writing**
   Text throughout the page is personalised for Seraphina.